customerio/customerio-ios/README.md

 Thank you for your interest in wanting to contribute to the project!
 Let's get your development environment setup so you can get developing.

-Follow the instructions in [our development document](docs/dev-notes/DEVELOPMENT.md) to get your development environment setup.
+To contribute to this project, follow the instructions in [our development document](docs/dev-notes/DEVELOPMENT.md) to get your development environment setup.

+> Note: We value an open, welcoming, diverse, inclusive, and healthy community for this project.
+All contributors are expected to follow the rules set forward in our [code of conduct](CODE_OF_CONDUCT.md).

 # License